go-gomail/gomail/README.md

 ## Introduction

-Gomail is a very simple and powerful package to send emails.
+Gomail is a simple and efficient package to send emails.
+It is well tested and documented.

+It is versioned using [gopkg.in](https://gopkg.in) so I promise they will never be backward incompatible changes within each version.

 It requires Go 1.2 or newer.

 ## Features

- * Dead-simple API
- * Highly flexible
- * Backward compatibility promise
+Gomail supports:
+- Attachments
+- Embedded images
- * Supports HTML and text templates
+- HTML and text templates
- * Attachments
- * Embedded images
- * SSL/TLS support
- * Automatic encoding of special characters
+- Automatic encoding of special characters
- * Well-documented
- * High test coverage
+- SSL and TLS
+- Sending multiple emails with the same SMTP connection
+- Any method to send emails: SMTP, postfix (not included but easily doable), etc

 ## Documentation